AbstractSDK/cw-orchestrator/docs/src/integrations/cw-multi-test.md

 ## Additional customization

-As we don't provide wrappers around each and every functionality that cw-multi-test provides, you can also customize the underyling `cw_multi_test::App`object to your specific needs.
+As we don't provide wrappers around each and every functionality that `cw-multi-test` provides, you can also customize the underlying `cw_multi_test::App`object to your specific needs.
 In the following example, we create a new validator in the test environment :

 ```rust,ignore
 {{#include ../../../cw-orch/examples/mock_test.rs:deep_mock_customization}}